The far end haul, explained

 But, even if you’re not soloing, it has a few advantages.

-Here’s a video by wall ace Mark Hudon who shows exactly how to do this.
+Here’s a video by wall ace Mark Hudon who shows how to move a loaded bag from one anchor to another with minimal effort.
 Rather ingenious, no?